ChristosP1/CASE_project/README.md

 - Set CPA = False and run all cells.

 - After completion, set CPA = True and run all cells again.

+### Note1: the CASE dataset top folder must be in the same directory as the notebooks (or adjust location in first lines)
+### Note2: the preprocessed files have already been created for convenience.
+However if something goes wrong, the safest option would be to delete the preproceseed folder and recreate everything.
+Please keep in mind that CPA takes too long (>20 min), so not recommended :)